What we know about the passenger plane collision near Washington, DC

 How many people were on board?

-American Airlines told CNN there were sixty passengers and 4 crew on board the flight.
+American Airlines told CNN there were 60 passengers and four crew on board the flight.

 The US Army helicopter had a crew of three and was not carrying any VIPs, according to a US defense official.
-Senior Army officials often use Black Hawks for travel in the Washington, DC, area.
+Senior Army officials often use Black Hawks for travel in the DC area.

-There is “no confirmed information on casualties at this time,” DC Police, DC Fire, and Metropolitan Police Department of the District of Columbia said in a joint statement.
+American Airlines has set up a center at the airport and shared a toll-free number and said family of people who were onboard Flight 5342 should call 1-800-679-8215 for information.

-American Airlines issued a hotline for family members and loved ones of those onboard the Flight 5342.
+There were people at the airport “who were there to pick up loved ones,” said Metropolitan Washington Airports Authority CEO Jack Potter.

-Nearly every local and national law enforcement agency in the area is working on search and rescue operations in the Potomac River, where crews are frantically searching for survivors in near-freezing temperatures.
+About 300 first responders are battling cold and windy conditions as they work to recover those bodies from the Potomac River in near-freezing temperatures.

-Dozens of firefighters are engaged in dive operations, according to a union official.
+The section of the river divers are working in is about 8 feet deep, dark and murky with floating pieces of ice, Donnelly said, adding search efforts will likely take days.

-Temperatures in the river are currently hovering around 35 degrees, according to the National Weather Service, raising fears about hypothermia and other adverse reactions.
+Temperatures in the river are currently hovering around 35 degrees, according to the National Weather Service.

 Sudden immersion in such frigid water, known as cold shock, can trigger immediate physiological responses such as uncontrolled gasping, rapid breathing or hyperventilation, according to the National Weather Service.